 I consider my work and life as one whole unit, I learn everywhere and try to live for what I think is important wherever I go.
 My family, my colleagues and the individuals and organisations I work with are great places of learning for me.
 Everyone contributes to my growth because they lovingly allow me the space to create together, make mistakes and practice compassion.

 As of March 1, 2021, I am also working part-time as a senior lecturer at the HAN University of Applied Sciences for the Master’s degree Management and Innovation in Social Organisations.

 Examples of what I do

 Human rights in Turkey are under pressure, while space for civic involvement is shrinking.
-The Dutch Ministry of Foreign Affairs asked Perspectivity to design and execute a programme for how the Dutch embassy could sustainably support civil society to strengthen their position.
-This programme, called the ACT Academy, is a ground-breaking pilot leadership programme set up together by Perspectivity and the Netherlands Embassy in Ankara Turkey and ran from 2019 to 2020.
+The Netherlands Ministry of Foreign Affairs asked Perspectivity to design and execute a program for how the Dutch embassy could sustainably support civil society’s leadership to strengthen their position.
+This program, called the ACT Academy, is a ground-breaking pilot of a sustainable leadership program set up together by Perspectivity and the embassy in Ankara.